twagar11/ansible-labs/modules/Module-Ping.md

 In our labs, are hosts are using password for authentication.

-Ansible needs another application called `sshpass` to connect to hosts.
+Ansible needs another application called `sshpass` to connect to host.

-run the following command only on your control center
+Run the following command only on your control center

 ```bash
 $ sudo apt-get install -y sshpass
 ```

-to confirm that `sshpass` is installed use the following command:
+To confirm that `sshpass` is installed use the following command:

 ```bash
 $ sshpass -V
 ```
-output will look like:
+Output will look like:

 ```console
 sshpass 1.06